 Jean Jacques Machado was born and raised in Rio de Janeiro, Brazil.
 He was born with Amniotic Band Syndrome, which left him without fingers on his left hand.
 Jean Jacques is related to the Gracie family through his mother, who is the sister of Lair (Carlos Gracie Junior’s mother).
 The Machado’s are not Gracie’s by blood, but they are first degree cousins of a Gracie.

 When Jean Jacques Machado first arrived at the USA there weren’t any competitions in the Brazilian Jiu Jitsu scene for black belts.
-To keep his competitive flame active and because Jean wanted to try something new, he ventured in Sport Sambo (the Russian Martial Art) where he won a few State Championships and the Pan American Championship in 1993.
+To keep his competitive flame active and because Jean wanted to try something new, he ventured in Sport Sambo (or Sombo) where he won a few State Championships and the Pan American Championship in 1993.
 Before reaching success at the ADCC, Jean Jaques also tried his luck in MMA, against the then undefeated Frank Trigg.
 He lost a hard fought battle on the 3rd Round due to a cut (knee as he was shooting in for a single leg).

 Jean Jacques Machado vs Yuki Nakai